3rd Army (Kingdom of Yugoslavia): Deployment

-The 3rd Army was part of the 3rd Army Group, which was responsible for the Yugoslav-Albanian between Lake Ohrid to Lake Skadar, and the Bulgarian and Greek border between Trgovište and the Albanian border.
+The 3rd Army was part of the 3rd Army Group, which was responsible for the Yugoslav-Albanian border between Lake Ohrid and Lake Skadar, and the Bulgarian and Greek border between Trgovište and the Albanian border.
 The 3rd Army was responsible for the Albanian border and western section of the Greek border, and the 3rd Territorial Army was responsible for the eastern sector of the Greek border and the sector along the Bulgarian border.
 The 22nd Infantry Division Ibarska was to be held as the 3rd Army Group reserve around Skopje.
 On the left of the 3rd Army was the 3rd Territorial Army, with the boundary running through Prilep to Tetovo.
 On the right was the Adriatic coast defended by the Coastal Defence Command, with the boundary running north from the Bay of Kotor.
 The Yugoslav defense plan saw the 3rd Army deployed in a horseshoe around northern Albania.
 Of the formations of the 3rd Army, the mobilisation of the 31st Infantry Division Kosovska and the Cavalry Detachment Komski was largely complete, the 13th Infantry Division Hercegovačka was partly mobilised, and the 15th Infantry Division Zetska and 25th Infantry Division Vardarska had only commenced mobilisation.
 All 3rd Army formations except the 13th Infantry Division Hercegovačka were to be deployed in a cordon.
 The planned deployment of the 3rd Army from west to east was: